The Truman Show Delusion

-* Case 1 (‘Mr. A’): Mr A. claimed his life was like The Truman Show, a belief that he had held for five years without his family’s knowledge.
+Case 1 (‘Mr. A.’): Mr. A. claimed his life was like The Truman Show , a belief that he had held for five years without his family’s knowledge.
 He believed the 9/11 attacks were fabricated and travelled to New York to see if the Twin Towers were still standing (and if they were, it would prove that he was the star of his own show).
-He believed that everyone in his life were part of the conspiracy and that he had cameras implanted in his eyes (and when he was admitted to the psychiatry department he asked to speak to the ‘director’).
-He was diagnosed as having schizophrenia (and more specifically a chronic paranoid type versus substance-induced psychotic disorder).
+He believed that everyone in his life was part of the conspiracy and that he had cameras implanted in his eyes (and when he was admitted to the psychiatry department he asked to speak to the ‘director’).
+He was diagnosed as having schizophrenia (and more specifically a chronic paranoid type, versus substance-induced psychotic disorder).

-* Case 3 (‘Mr. C’): Mr. C. – a journalist – had a history of depression, and was manic and psychotic.
+Case 3 (‘Mr. C.’): Mr. C. – a journalist – had a history of depression, and was manic and psychotic.
 He believed that stories – in newspapers, online, and on television – were created by his colleagues in the media for his personal amusement.
-He believed that those around him were paid actors, and that everything around him was fake, and that “all [his] associates are involved”.
-During his hospitalization, Mr. C. attempted to escape to confirm whether there were disparities between the news given on the ward and what was happening outside.
+He believed that those around him were paid actors, that everything around him was fake, and that “all [his] associates are involved.”
+During his hospitalization, Mr. C. attempted to escape to confirm that there were disparities between the news given on the ward and what was happening outside.
 He was diagnosed as having bipolar disorder with psychotic features.

-* Case 4 (‘Mr. D.’): Mr D. actually worked on a reality television show and came to believe that he was the person whose life was actually being broadcast.
-He thought he was “a secret contestant on a reality show and believed he was being filmed.
+Case 4 (‘Mr. D.’): Mr. D. actually worked on a reality television show and came to believe that he was the person whose life was actually being broadcast.
 He also believed all his thoughts were being controlled by a film crew paid for by his family.
-He was diagnosed with bipolar disorder, had manic episodes, and a marijuana abuser.
+He was diagnosed with bipolar disorder, had manic episodes, and was a marijuana abuser.